MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-networking-private-link.md

 The following situations and outcomes are possible when you use Private Link in combination with firewall rules:

-- If you don't configure any firewall rules, by default, traffic can't access the Azure Database for PostgreSQL - Flexible Server instance.
+- If you don't configure any firewall rules, by default, traffic can't access the Azure Database for PostgreSQL flexible server.

 - If you configure public traffic or a service endpoint and you create private endpoints, different types of incoming traffic are authorized by the corresponding type of firewall rule.

-- If you don't configure any public traffic or service endpoint and you create private endpoints, the Azure Database for PostgreSQL - Flexible Server instance is accessible only through private endpoints.
-If you don't configure public traffic or a service endpoint, after all approved private endpoints are rejected or deleted, no traffic can access the Azure Database for PostgreSQL - Flexible Server instance.
+- If you don't configure any public traffic or service endpoint and you create private endpoints, the Azure Database for PostgreSQL flexible server is accessible only through private endpoints.
+If you don't configure public traffic or a service endpoint, after all approved private endpoints are rejected or deleted, no traffic can access the Azure Database for PostgreSQL flexible server.

 ## Troubleshoot connectivity issues with private endpoint-based networking